-Google searches for “Star Wars costumes,” for example, skyrocketed when the movie launched in 2016—costume companies likely ranked it as grade A inventory at the time.
+Google searches for “Star Wars costumes,” for example, skyrocketed when the sequel series launched in 2016—costume companies likely ranked it as grade A inventory at the time.
 Now, the novelty has worn off.
-The once grade A inventory now sits on a back shelf, purchased once in a blue moon.
+The once grade A inventory sits on a back shelf, purchased once in a blue moon.
 It’s now placed in the grade C bucket.

 It doesn’t account for new product launches

 If you’re launching a new product, you won’t have historical data to predict that product’s performance.
 You can make your best estimates, but sometimes the only way to figure out whether a product will be in demand is to test it.
 A few months’ worth of data is necessary to know if it will be a top-selling product for your store.

 An inventory-wide ABC analysis doesn’t take this into consideration, potentially leading you down the wrong path and causing you to discontinue new product lines before they’ve had a chance to sell.
 With ABC analysis in Shopify, you can filter out new products from the report for a more reliable analysis.

 Percentage of revenue is one of many important inventory metrics

 When using analytics in your business, it’s always important to consider multiple sources and data points.